 6. Take 4 eggs.
 Separate the egg yolks from the whites.

 7. Set aside the egg whites.
-Mix all the other ingredients for the cheese curd together.
+Mix all the other ingredients for the cheese curd (including 4 egg yolks and 2 whole eggs) together.

 8. Pour the cheese curd onto the dough (it should be watery).